pactus-project/pactus.org/website/_posts/2023-03-31-what-is-testnet.md

 Blockchain migration, integration tests, and etc. This is why you can now use the latest version of Pactus-GUI that works like clockwork and is extremely secure.

-**Testing the functions of cryptocurrency without disrupting the mainnet.** In the Testnet of Pactus Blockchain, you as a user or validator can use all the features to send, receive, bond or unbond your assets in the Pactus-GUI.
+**Testing the functions of cryptocurrency without disrupting the Mainnet.** In the Testnet of Pactus Blockchain, you as a user or validator can use all the features to send, receive, bond or unbond your assets in the Pactus-GUI.

 **Development and simulation of smart contract features and DApps.** Note that many Blockchain projects like Pactus,